Today was Martin Luther King Day and we took the opportunity to explore concepts such as kindness, peace, speeches, and dreams.

 Crafts for MLK Day from Frugal Family Fun Blog

 Celebrating Skin Color from Mommy Moments

-I have a Dream Linky from Rainbows Within ReachThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+I have a Dream Linky from Rainbows Within ReachThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!